 It sits at a pretty fair price point for the features it packs.
 All top-notch features (except for a very long-range) are there for a very good price.

-Many Cobra models are close to this price point but come with fewer features.
+Many great Cobra radar detector models are close to this price point but come with fewer features.
 As far as functionality is concerned, the Rad 250 compares well to any of the other models from different manufacturers in this price range.
 So, we’d say the price competitiveness is really good.

 Cobra Rad 250 Review Conclusion